Do these regulations apply to my operation?

 Containers with less than 3% of the original material (by weight) are considered “empty” and are exempt from hazardous waste regulation.

-- Recycle empty containers through an area scrap metal or plastics recycler, or
+- Recycle through an area scrap metal or plastics recycler, or

 Disposal recommendations for “empty” aerosol cans

-- Dispose of “empty” aerosol containers in the landfill.
+- If other options are not possible, dispose of in the landfill.
 SWAs are not required for “empty” containers.

-Disposal recommendations for aerosol cans containing residual material.
+Disposal recommendations for aerosol cans containing hazardous residual material

 Excess Paint, Solvents and Usable Materials